ronalchn/ajax_pagination/README.md

 Handles AJAX pagination for you, by hooking up the links you want to load content with javascript in designated page containers.
 Each webpage can have multiple page containers, each with a different set of pagination links.
 The page containers can be nested.
 Degrades gracefully when javascript is disabled.

+Basically, there is a helper function to use to create a section in your webpage, where content can be changed.
+Links can reference the section, and thus load new content into it.

 For more, see [Introduction and Background](https://github.com/ronalchn/ajax_pagination/wiki/Introduction-and-Background).

+## Features

+* So easy to use, you don&#39;t need to touch a single line of javascript
+* Supports multiple and nested sections
+* Supports browser history, for more see [Robust Support for Browser History in AJAX Pagination](Robust-Support-for-Browser-History-in-AJAX-Pagination)
+* Supports links, but also POST, DELETE, PUT links and forms.
+Then all can be used to change the content in a section
+* Supports redirects - a necessary feature when used with forms
+* Custom javascript events
+* Built in visual cues when loading new content - can be altered with css.

 ## Installation
 Add to your Gemfile: